 Food burning in a pan on stove.

 Home fires are not only unexpected, but also unpredictable and can quickly spiral out of control.
-It is reported that in 2020, there were nearly 356,500 home fires in the United States.
-And unfortunately, the fires resulted in 2,730 civilian fatalities.
-The real tragedy is that so many of these fires can be prevented.
-By taking the basic precautions listed here, you could stop a disaster before it starts.
+In 2022, local fire departments responded to an estimated 1.5 million fires in the U.S. By taking the basic precautions listed here, you could help stop a disaster before it starts.

 What causes home fires?